tarmstrong/tarmstrong.github.io/content/post/professional-engineering-history.md

 [^waterloo]: Many also mistakenly assume I studied at Waterloo.

 [^autocad]: it also clicks against the mouse when you use autocad, I guess?

-[^fsf]: to be perfectly clear, I support free software, but don't believe the free software fight is sufficient to protect every day humans.